judka-uriel/uriel-book/uriel_en.md

 [the Greek junta](https://en.wikipedia.org/wiki/Greek_junta),
-the so-called “Regime of the Colonels”.  <!-- On this theme, the film *[Z](https://en.wikipedia.org/wiki/Z_(1969_film))* was made, which traces analogies: CROC — *Kohelet Forum*, etc.  --> All anti-liberal regimes follow one scenario: first minorities are stripped of freedom, then freedom of speech is eliminated, and ultimately freedom of choice as well, which leads to the destruction of democracy.
+the so-called “Regime of the Colonels”.  <!-- On this theme, the film *[Z](https://en.wikipedia.org/wiki/Z_(1969_film))* was made, which traces analogies: CROC — *Kohelet Forum*, etc. --> All anti-liberal regimes follow one scenario: first minorities are stripped of freedom, then freedom of speech is eliminated, and ultimately freedom of choice as well, which leads to the destruction of democracy and its replacement with mob rule, i.e., [ochlocracy](https://en.wikipedia.org/wiki/Mob_rule), which invariably ends in autocracy.

 Once again, briefly.
 Democracy is the periodically renewed rule of the people's representatives with free elections, free media, and independent